TahaDidIt/boston-housing-analysis/README.md

 # Task

 - Is there a significant difference in the median value of houses bounded by the Charles river or not?
-(CHAS ~ MEDV) [DONE]
+(CHAS ~ MEDV)
 - Is there a difference in median values of houses of each proportion of owner-occupied units built before 1940?
 (AGE ~ MEDV)
 - Can we conclude that there is no relationship between Nitric oxide concentrations and the proportion of non-retail business acres per town?
 (INDUS ~ NOX)
 - What is the impact of an additional weighted distance to the five Boston employment centres on the median value of owner-occupied homes?
 (DIS ~ MEDV)